Weill Cornell Medicine New York, New York

 Addressing racial and ethnic disparities in breast cancer while also providing a platform to increase engagement of African American physicians in research.

-Dr. Newman continues her pilot study that will address breast cancer disparities related to race and ethnicity while also providing a platform for African American physicians to increase their engagement in research.
-She aims to create a network of African American breast surgeons to work collaboratively for biobanking specimens and clinical data suitable for genetic studies, tumor analyses, and assessment of social determinants of health.
-This biobank will be incorporated into ongoing genomic and genetic research conducted through the International Center for the Study of Breast Cancer Subtypes (ICSBCS), a global program headquartered at Weill Cornell Medicine in New York, that has a major focus on evaluating the breast cancer burden of women of African ancestry in the United States compared to those residing on the continent of Africa.
+Dr. Newman is building a network of African American breast surgeons to work collaboratively for biobanking specimens and clinical data suitable for genetic studies, tumor analyses, and assessment of social determinants of health.
+This biobank is part of the International Center for the Study of Breast Cancer Subtypes (ICSBCS), a global program headquartered at Weill Cornell Medicine that has a major focus on evaluating the breast cancer burden of women of African ancestry in the United States compared to those residing on the continent of Africa.
+Prior work from ICSBCS has identified correlations between western sub-Saharan African ancestry and risk of triple-negative breast cancer.
+The invited members of the American Society of Breast Surgeons have expressed extensive preliminary support in joining the consortium, and Dr. Newman and her team are completing regulatory requirements with interested surgeons.

 Dr. Newman previously served as breast program director for the Henry Ford Health System, covering multiple hospitals throughout Michigan.
 She was a professor of surgery and Director of the Breast Care Center for the University of Michigan in Ann Arbor, Michigan, and served as Program Director for the Breast Fellowship from 2002 to 2015.
 Dr. Newman attended medical school and completed her general surgery residency training at the State University of New York Downstate Medical Center in Brooklyn, NY.
 She did her fellowship training in surgical oncology at MD Anderson Cancer Center, followed by joining the faculty as an Assistant Professor.
 She continues to hold an adjunct professorship with MD Anderson.